melezhik/swat/README.md

 # Advanced DSL

 ## Comments
-You may add comments with standard convetional way, using `#` approach
+You may add comments with lines starts with '#' symbol

     # you may add any comments into your tests, with chunks prepended with #, as here
     HELLO WORLD # and here comment too